walberbeltrame/jusroed/README.md

-# Jusred
+# Jusroed
-The source for a template just for user manager of responsive environments in supported modern programming languages.
+The source for a template just for users organizer based on responsive environments in supported modern programming languages.